 Cebu Business Park, Cebu City

 STEP 4: Proceed to the Visa Application Center with your documents on your scheduled date.
 Biometrics will be captured.
-Don’t forget to pay for the Visa Fee and VFS Service fee.
+Don’t forget to pay the Visa Fee and VFS Service fee.

 STEP 5: Wait for the decision.
 You will be contacted once a decision has been made.